AlexandraBokancha/CPP_04/ex00/README.md

     Every time when we call a virtual function, we need to go through the V table to determine which function to map to use

+the linkage is dynamic and not static;

+virtual member function will be called a method which resolution will be dynamic -> will be done during the execution;

 2. Virtual destructor